 I first became interested in the historic origins of Christianity while living in the Middle East during the late 1970’s and working on archaeological digs.
 I was inspired to write The Hare’s Vision during time spent working in Scotland and studying early Scottish history with its strong links to Ireland.

 Disillusioned with big business in my later career, I began to use my business skills to create and support social enterprises and self-help groups in the areas of men’s health, social housing, fuel poverty and environmental protection.
-My career has involved me in a high degree of public speaking to a wide variety of groups including senior executives, government ministers, university and school groups and community organisations.
+My career involved me in a high degree of public speaking to a wide variety of groups including senior executives, government ministers, university and school groups and community organisations.